Austin Reiter

-Austin Reiter (born November 27, 1991) is an American football center for the Kansas City Chiefs of the National Football League (NFL).
-He was selected by the Washington Redskins in the seventh round of the 2015 NFL Draft.
-He played high school football at Lakewood Ranch in Florida and college football at South Florida.
+Austin Reiter (born November 27, 1991) is an American professional football center.
+He was selected by the Washington Redskins in the seventh round of the 2015 NFL draft.
+He played high school football at Lakewood Ranch High School in Florida and college football at South Florida.

 Professional career

 Washington Redskins

-With their last pick in the 2015 NFL Draft, the Washington Redskins selected Reiter in the seventh round with the 222nd overall pick.
+With their last pick in the 2015 NFL draft, the Washington Redskins selected Reiter in the seventh round with the 222nd overall pick.
 He signed a four-year contract with the team on May 8, 2015.
 He was waived on September 4 before the start of the regular season, but signed to the practice squad on September 29.

 He signed a futures contract on January 11, 2016.
 He was released by the Redskins on September 13, 2016.
 He was re-signed to the teams' practice squad the next day.

 Cleveland Browns

 On September 20, 2016, Reiter signed with the Cleveland Browns' active roster.
 On October 2, he started his first game for the Browns but suffered a season-ending ACL tear during the contest.
 He was placed on injured reserve on October 10, 2016.

 Reiter was waived by the Browns on September 2, 2018.